luizbgomide/sovereign/index.md

 - Add a player-facing section on traps
 - Explain how to convert monsters from other OSR systems to Sovereign
 - Distill the cover rules into practical guidance
+- Change magnet to lodestone and increase the price from 1s to 10g and the weigh to 1 enc

+All of the above changes are the result of lovely feedback from u/TheIncandenza

 #### 2024-10-06
 - Move advancement and alignment to character creation